francescogerardomarra/its/modulo26/4_security.md

 }
 ```

-#### 2. `SessionCreationPolicy.ALWAYS`
+#### `SessionCreationPolicy.ALWAYS`

-With `SessionCreationPolicy.ALWAYS`, a session is created for every request, regardless of whether authentication is needed.
+With `SessionCreationPolicy.ALWAYS`, a session is created for every request even if one already exists.

 ```java
 @Override